Nancy Elizabeth Prophet: Post-Graduation

 During the following year after her graduation, Prophet took additional courses in sculpture at RISD.
 At this time, Prophet was living in a rooming house with both her husband and recently widowed father.
-She attempted to work as a portrait painted full-time but was not successful.
+She attempted to work as a portrait painter full-time but was not successful.
 Unable to get any exhibitions or gallery representation, she ended up painting only a few portraits of Providence residents.
 Prophet returned once again to domestic work in order to earn funds to travel to France in 1922.

 Work in Paris

 Prophet moved to Paris in 1922 to study sculpture.
 Most of the evidence for the twelve years she spent in France comes from her diary, a forty-six page hand-written manuscript, in which she portrays periods of intense activity contrasting with periods of extreme depression.
 Although she claimed to have studied at the École des Beaux-Arts, they have no record of her, and she probably studied at one of the connected ateliers.

 Prophet arrived in Paris in August of either 1921 or 1922 and obtained a studio on Avenue du Chatillon in Montparnasse.
-In the Fall of 1922 or 1923 to the Spring of 1924 or 1925, she studied with Victor Joseph Jean Ambroise Segoffin at the École des Beaux-Arts, a sculptor noted for his statues, tombs, and portrait busts.
+In the fall of 1922 or 1923 to the spring of 1924 or 1925, she studied with Victor Joseph Jean Ambroise Segoffin at the École des Beaux-Arts, a sculptor noted for his statues, tombs, and portrait busts.
 Under his mentorship, she created two different busts, one of which was exhibited at the Salon d'Automne in 1924.
 It is thought that because the Salon was at that time more rigid in acceptances, Prophet most likely avoided radical themes in her work, and avoided avant-garde work in order for her sculpting to be shown.
 She later left the École because she believed she could teach herself faster than working under a supervisor, and she bought her own sculpting tools, doing all the carving with no assistance due to her lack of funds.
 Prophet also studied woodcutting under Oscar Waldmann, a Swiss German sculptor, and marble cutting from Kousouski, a Polish sculptor.

-In the Fall of 1925, she took on a six-month sublet in a studio on the famous "Vercingetroix," where other famous painters, such as Maurice Sterne and Patrick Henry Bruce in 1904, and Per and Lucy Krohg (who worked in Gauguin's former studio in the 1910s) lived and worked.
+In the fall of 1925, she took on a six-month sublet in a studio on the famous "Vercingetorix," where other famous painters, such as Maurice Sterne and Patrick Henry Bruce in 1904, and Per and Lucy Krohg (who worked in Gauguin's former studio in the 1910s) lived and worked.
 Her move into this studio was precipitated by her willingness to leave her husband, who she believed lacked ambition.
 In this studio, she began La Volonté, her first lifesize statue.
 In November 1925, she described feeling soothed from her anxiety and depression while sculpting the head of a man she met in a café.
 This may have been her work Discontent.